How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Other Touch points: 10% (distributed proportionally)

-This approach recognises webinars' unique role in education and trust-building whilst maintaining balanced attribution across the funnel.
+This approach recognises webinars’ unique role in education and trust-building whilst maintaining balanced attribution across the funnel.
+By using a custom multi-touch attribution model, you gain a more accurate picture of your webinar’s effectiveness, allowing you to measure and optimize performance based on real engagement and conversion data.

 Dashboard Setup: Your ROI Command Centre